shaunuk/picar/README.md

 Reboot your Pi and check you can log onto the web page.
 You should now be ready to race.

 #Issues
-PiBlaster can cause issues with the windows environment; mine kept crashing when I moved them when it was running.
+PiBlaster can cause issues with the Pi windows environment; mine kept crashing when I moved them when it was running.
 If you stop running it the problem will go away.
 [sudo /etc/init.d/pi-blaster stop]

 For more command info see the 'readme' file.